 V07 was first noted as early as 1995, using a male voice.
 Initially it was targeted at Europe, with schedules on Monday & Friday starting at 20:00, and Tuesday & Thursday starting at 06:00, as of 1999.
 On 6 February 2001, V07 gained a new female voice; the voice of its sister station E07 also changed at the same time.
 The emission mode at the time was full AM, with the voice pitched up by one semitone and slightly sped up, which was typical for this agency's AM transmissions until March 2018.

 V07 has not operated any European regular schedules since 2007.
 In 2011, it resurfaced on a new schedule based in the Russian Far East, using USB mode.
 On 27 March 2012, V07 made two appearances in Europe, at 07:10 and 07:30 respectively, with a different voice and a 30-group message.
-However, it was not heard on this schedule ever since.
+However, it has not been heard on this slot since.